Thiruvanchikulam Temple: Religious importance and festivals

 It is believed that it the temple where Parasurama, an avatar of Vishnu, worshiped Shiva to expiate his sin killing his mother Renuka.

 Sundarar, a 7th-century Tamil Saivite poet, venerated Mahadeva in ten verses in Tevaram, compiled as the Seventh Tirumurai.
 As the temple is revered in Tevaram, it is classified as Paadal Petra Sthalam, one of the 276 temples that find mention in the Saiva canon.
 The temple is believed to be the place where Sundarar and king Cheraman spent their last days and believed to have ascended to Kailasa in a white elephant.

 The temple priests perform the puja (rituals) during festivals and on a daily basis.
-The temple rituals are performed four times a day; Kalasanthi at 8:00 a.m., Uchikalam at 12:00 a.m. and Sayarakshai at 6:00 p.m.
+The temple rituals are performed four times a day; Kalasanthi at 8:00 am, Uchikalam at 12:00 a.m. and Sayarakshai at 6:00 pm.
 There are weekly rituals like somavaram (Monday) and sukravaram (Friday), fortnightly rituals like pradosham, and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
-Brahmotsavam during the Malayalam month of Edavam (May - June) is the most important festivals of the temple.
+Brahmotsavam during the Malayalam month of Edavam (May – June) is the most important festivals of the temple.